ethberry/ethberry.github.io/api/json/marketplaces.md

 # Marketplaces

 All non-fungible tokens created by framework could be traded on 3rd party marketplaces.
-To make this experience smoth and pleasant we created JSON-microservice.
-Main goal af this service to display information about tokens in compliant format.
+To make this experience smooth and pleasant we created JSON-microservice.
+Main goal of this service to display information about tokens in compliant format.

 [ERC721](https://eips.ethereum.org/EIPS/eip-721) doesn't describe data structure at all